On this page

 Do I need to file Form I-102 if I'm only updating my address or contact information?

-Consult the official I-102 instructions for comprehensive guidance tailored to your specific immigration case and circumstances.
+Check the official instructions to see which form or process applies to your type of update.
+Review the official I-102 instructions for complete guidance specific to your immigration case and circumstances.

 What supporting documents do I need for I-102?

-Form I-102 serves as a request for a new or replacement Nonimmigrant Arrival-Departure Document, including Form I-94, Form I-94W, or Form I-95.
-This form is essential for nonimmigrants needing to replace documents that are lost, stolen, or damaged, or to correct errors in issued documents.
-If you were not issued a Form I-94 or Form I-94W upon admission, you can request an initial form.
-Additionally, if your Form I-94, Form I-94W, or Form I-95 contains incorrect information, you may apply for a corrected version.
+Form I-102 is used to request a new or replacement Nonimmigrant Arrival-Departure Document, such as Form I-94, I-94W, or I-95.
+It is applicable for nonimmigrants who need to replace a lost, stolen, mutilated, or incorrect document.
+Receive an initial Form I-94 or Form I-94W if not issued at admission.
+Receive a corrected Form I-94, Form I-94W, or Form I-95 if issued with incorrect information.

 Do I need to provide a mailing address for I-102?